Knockout Round Betting: Why World Cup Odds Change After Groups

 2.0

 Sportsbooks also consider FIFA Vegas odds exposure.
-Public betting volume surges during elimination rounds, so bookmakers adjust pricing to manage risk.
+Public betting volume surges during elimination rounds, so bookmakers adjust pricing to manage risk across both match lines and World Cup futures markets.

 Tighter soccer lines reflect lower expected goal output and compressed probability distribution.